markt-de/puppet-galera/README.md

         status_password => 'pa$$w0rd',
     }

+This will install the default galera vendor and version.
+However, in a production environment you should definitely specify the vendor and version to avoid accidential updates:

+    class { 'galera':
+        vendor_type     => 'percona',
+        vendor_version  => '5.7',
+        ...

+On Debian/Ubuntu systems the user `debian-sys-maint@localhost` is required for updates and will be created automatically, but you should set a proper password:

+    class { 'galera':
+        deb_sysmaint_password => 'secretpassword',
+        ...

-A number of simple options are available:
+Furthermore, a number of simple options are available:

     class { 'galera':
         galera_servers  => ['10.0.99.101', '10.0.99.102'],